Multi-objective optimization: Mathematical programming

-Well-known examples of mathematical programming-based a posteriori methods are the Normal Boundary Intersection (NBI), Modified Normal Boundary Intersection (NBIm) Normal Constraint (NC), Successive Pareto Optimization (SPO), and Directed Search Domain (DSD) methods, which solve the multi-objective optimization problem by constructing several scalarizations.
+Well-known examples of mathematical programming-based a posteriori methods are the Normal Boundary Intersection (NBI), Modified Normal Boundary Intersection (NBIm), Normal Constraint (NC), Successive Pareto Optimization (SPO), and Directed Search Domain (DSD) methods, which solve the multi-objective optimization problem by constructing several scalarizations.
 The solution to each scalarization yields a Pareto optimal solution, whether locally or globally.
-The scalarizations of the NBI, NBIm, NC and DSD methods are constructed with the target of obtaining evenly distributed Pareto points that give a good evenly distributed approximation of the real set of Pareto points.
+The scalarizations of the NBI, NBIm, NC, and DSD methods are constructed to obtain evenly distributed Pareto points that give a good approximation of the real set of Pareto points.

 Evolutionary algorithms

 Evolutionary algorithms are popular approaches to generating Pareto optimal solutions to a multi-objective optimization problem.
-Currently, most evolutionary multi-objective optimization (EMO) algorithms apply Pareto-based ranking schemes.
-Evolutionary algorithms such as the Non-dominated Sorting Genetic Algorithm-II (NSGA-II) or its extended version NSGA-III and Strength Pareto Evolutionary Algorithm 2 (SPEA-2) have become standard approaches, although some schemes based on particle swarm optimization and simulated annealing are significant.
+Most evolutionary multi-objective optimization (EMO) algorithms apply Pareto-based ranking schemes.
+Evolutionary algorithms such as the Non-dominated Sorting Genetic Algorithm-II (NSGA-II), its extended version NSGA-III, Strength Pareto Evolutionary Algorithm 2 (SPEA-2) and multiobjective differential evolution variants have become standard approaches, although some schemes based on particle swarm optimization and simulated annealing are significant.
 The main advantage of evolutionary algorithms, when applied to solve multi-objective optimization problems, is the fact that they typically generate sets of solutions, allowing computation of an approximation of the entire Pareto front.
-The main disadvantage of evolutionary algorithms is their lower speed and the Pareto optimality of the solutions cannot be guaranteed.
-It is only known that none of the generated solutions is dominated by another.
+The main disadvantage of evolutionary algorithms is their lower speed and the Pareto optimality of the solutions cannot be guaranteed; it is only known that none of the generated solutions is dominated by another.

 Another paradigm for multi-objective optimization based on novelty using evolutionary algorithms was recently improved upon.
 This paradigm searches for novel solutions in objective space (i.e., novelty search on objective space) in addition to the search for non-dominated solutions.
 Novelty search is like stepping stones guiding the search to previously unexplored places.
 It is especially useful in overcoming bias and plateaus as well as guiding the search in many-objective optimization problems.

 Deep learning methods

 Deep learning conditional methods are new approaches to generating several Pareto optimal solutions.
-The idea is to use the generalization capacity of deep neural networks to learn a model of the entire Pareto front, from a limited number of example trade-offs along that front, a task called Pareto Front Learning.
-Several approaches address this setup, including using hypernetworks, and using Stein variational gradient descent.
+The idea is to use the generalization capacity of deep neural networks to learn a model of the entire Pareto front from a limited number of example trade-offs along that front, a task called Pareto Front Learning.
+Several approaches address this setup, including using hypernetworks and using Stein variational gradient descent.